skypjack/entt/docs/md/entity.md

 ## Const registry

 A const registry is also fully thread safe.
-This means that it won't be able to lazily initialize a missing storage when a view is generated.<br/>
+This means that it's not able to lazily initialize a missing storage when a view is generated.<br/>
 The reason for this is easy to explain.
 To avoid requiring types to be _announced_ in advance, a registry lazily creates the storage objects for the